 Though the company states that they made changes with the hopes of making the medical scope more impervious to carrying infectious bacteria, it appears that their efforts were not successful.
 Despite the fact that they sealed up certain parts of the device called the elevator channel in their new model to make it safer, they never sought approval from the FDA.
 Just last year, Olympus finally agreed to seek permission to sell the scope at the FDA’s request.
 The application for the new model is still pending, as the FDA assess the modifications in light of the recent superbug outbreaks.

-If you have suffered a illness or injury due to any type of defective product or medical device, do not wait to reach out to Wyatt Law Firm, Ltd. Our San Antonio injury lawyers are ready to advocate on your behalf!
+If you have suffered a illness or injury due to any type of defective product or medical device, do not wait to reach out to Wyatt Law Firm, PLLC.
+Our San Antonio injury lawyers are ready to advocate on your behalf!